Next Start

 • Perform routine checks: Like other important car parts, your battery should be checked often.
 Taking the time to inspect the condition of the battery and accompanying parts can help you catch corrosion early before it gets out of control.

-Being able to work on your own vehicle and diagnose problems is one thing, but what if you could make a career out of it?
-In the Automotive Technology program at Universal Technical Institute (UTI), students are taught all about the maintenance and repair of import and domestic vehicles.
+Being able to work on your own vehicle and diagnose problems like battery terminal corrosion is one thing, but what if you could make a career out of it?
+In the Automotive Technology program at Universal Technical Institute (UTI), students are taught all about the maintenance and repair of import and domestic vehicles.1

-You can get hands-on experience working on everything from engines to starting systems, which include the battery and related components.
-After graduation, you’ll be prepared with the skills you need for a career in the automotive industry.1
+You can get hands-on training on everything from engines to starting systems, which include the battery and related components.18 After graduation, you’ll be prepared with the skills you need to pursue a career in the automotive industry.

 Request more information today to find out more about the program and how you can graduate in less than a year.7